 In the morning, I rented a bike from the closest center to the eco-lodge, put my small backpack in the small basket of the bike, and hardly pedaled along the dusty and rocky road through Bachauli, Harnari, Tarauli, and Jhuwani villages.

 The countryside road was not very appropriate for leisure cycling, but it was the best way I could get around to the nearby villages on a day trip.
 I completed two loops, one through the villages close to the Rapti River, and another one through the villages overlooking the Himalayas afar at the horizon.

 It was a hot day, and the Nepalis looked at me with curiosity.
 They weren’t able to understand why I was cycling through all those dusty and bumpy roads.
 Children ran after me and inevitably asked me to give them something – money or sweets.
 When I failed to find the place where women were fishing with a net, I decided to return to Sauraha.

 In the afternoon, I edited photos and took down notes in my travel diary.
 In the evening, I went to a Tharu Cultural Show at the Culture House in Sauraha.
 On a Saturday evening, all Nepalis came to the party and had fun there.
 Each dance consisted of a Nepali standing in the middle of the stage and playing the drum, while women or men were circling him during the dance.
 They had big or small sticks in their hands, pretending they were fighting, and all dances were pretty similar.
 At the end of the last dance, all Nepalis jumped on the stage and started to dance.

 The fifth day in Sauraha

-Short Description: I decided to try the elephant bath, and the rest of the day I just relaxed.
+Short Description: I decided to try the elephant bath, and the rest of the day, I just relaxed.

-Want to subscribe to my travel diaries?
-Just leave your email in the subscription form below and you’ll be notified when I publish a new travel diary.
+Want to subscribe to my travelogues?
+Just leave your email in the subscription form below, and you’ll be notified when I publish a new post.